 The application

-In addition to biographical information, the 2025 application included six essay prompts regarding the applicant’s civic leadership experience, approach to a public policy issue, future civic leadership goals, response to today’s political climate, plan to utilize the Flinn-Brown Network, and perspective on state government.
-Applicants also provided two letters of endorsement, a current resume, a professional headshot, and a 20-second introductory video regarding their interest in the Flinn-Brown Fellowship.
-Additionally, applicants confirmed their commitment to attend all Academy sessions.
-Those selected for an interview had their employer complete an Employer Approval Form prior to the interview date.
+In addition to biographical information, the 2026 application includes six essay prompts regarding the applicant’s civic leadership experience, approach to a public policy issue, future civic leadership goals, engagement in political dialogue, plan to utilize the Flinn-Brown Network, and participation in Academy discussions.
+Applicants will provide two letters of endorsement, a current resume, a professional headshot, and a 30-second introductory video regarding their interest in the Flinn-Brown Fellowship.
+Applicants must also confirm their commitment to attending all Flinn-Brown Academy sessions.
+Those selected for an interview will be required to have their employer complete an Employer Approval Form prior to the interview date.

 Competitive applicants